 The second Viking Ocean Cruises ship was built at the Marghera Yards of Fincantieri in Italy, just like her earlier sister.
 During building, she was known as yardnumber 6245.
 The first steel of the ship was cut in september of 2014 and at the 6th of november in 2014, the first buildingblock was lowered into position and a mere eight months later at the 25th of july 2015 the floatout took place.
 The ship was finally delivered to the company at the 24th of march 2016.

 Viking Sea measures 47.842 tons and has a capacity of 944 passengers and 602 crewmembers at her 14 decks.
 She has a lenght of 227,20 meters, is 28.80 meters wide and has a draft of 6,30 meters.
 She can sail at a speed of 20 knots and is driven by two 12-cylinder and 2 9-cylinder diesel engines of Fyra MAN design.
 The ship does have the exact same measurements and design as her earlier fleetmate Viking Star and her later counterparts Viking Sky, Viking Sun, Viking Orion and Viking Jupiter.
-The order for a seventh sistership was cancelled in early 2018.
+The order was extended later up untill 2027, when a total of 17 ships of this class will be in service.
+It will be the largest class ever in cruiseship history.

 Design and style